-We humans are multifaceted organisms.
+We, humans, are multifaceted organisms.

-While working on diet and lifestyle is a GREAT place to start, it usually doesn’t end there.
+Don’t get me wrong, while working on diet and lifestyle is a GREAT place to start, it usually doesn’t end there.

 There is a deeper system that lies within every human being that triggers waves of hormones to be released throughout the body.

-That system is the emotional body – or ancient healers often referred to it as the spiritual body: the part of us that is learning, and potentially growing wiser, while digesting our human experiences.
+That system is our emotional body – or ancient healers often referred to it as the spiritual body: the part of us that is learning, and potentially growing wiser, while digesting our human experiences.

-The physical body is wise.
+The body is filled with wisdom.